Amity University, Mumbai Law Admissions 2026

 Students can pursue an LLB degree in various formats depending on their convenience and interests.
 Students can apply for a five-year LLB course right after completing their high school.
 BA LLB is another degree for students interested in studying art-related subjects alongside law.
 Similarly, BBA LLB is a degree that combines business-related subjects with law.

-LLB eligibility criteria depend on various factors, such as college, course, type of institution, marks of 10+2 or any undergraduate degree programme.
-Candidates need to know the LLB eligibility criteria before applying for the LLB course otherwise one's candidature can be nullified at any stage of the admission process.
+LLB eligibility criteria depend on various factors, such as college, course, type of institution, and marks of 10+2 or any undergraduate degree programme.
+Candidates must be aware of the LLB eligibility criteria before applying for the LLB course.
+In the table below, we have mentioned the general eligibility criteria for the LLB course:

 Educational Requirements |